Clean & Efficient Transportation

 Municipal Telecommute Policy

-When the City’s CAP was updated in 2020, measure MCET-2 was added, making it the CAP's 20th measure.
-This measure involves developing and implementing a telecommuting policy for City employees.
+When the City’s CAP was updated in 2020, CAP Measure MCET-2 was added, making it the CAP's 20th measure.
+With this measure, the City has pledged to develop and implement a telecommuting policy for City employees.
 It assists in decreasing the City's overall greenhouse gas (GHG) emissions by reducing the number of vehicle miles traveled by City employees.
 The City’s CAP estimated that this measure would avoid 170,000 miles of commuting to and from municipal facilities and reduce GHG emissions by 50 metric tons of carbon dioxide equivalent (MTCO2e) in 2030.

 Vehicle Miles Traveled